Production and Decay of Strange Particles: Plot

-A well-crafted riff on Frankenstein.
-While experimenting on subatomic particles, physics researchers start a chain reaction that seemingly controls the researchers themselves.
-Scientist after scientist is consumed, turned into nuclear 'zombies' by what seems to be a form of sentient particle from another dimension.
-The reaction grows towards a terrible climax.
-The survivors fear they may be powerless to stop it.
-Just as the ever-expanding particles are about to engulf the lab and explode into an atomic cataclysm that could destroy the world, the head of the research facility calculates a formula that reverses the effects of the reaction, incorporates a random element, and neutralizes the new lifeform.
+Whilst experimenting on subatomic particles using waldos researchers inadvertently start a chain reaction that seemingly controls the researchers themselves.
+Scientist after scientist is subsumed, turned into what at first appear to be nuclear 'zombies' by a mass of sentient particles from another dimension.
+The truth however, is more terrible, for when one turns to face a colleague who has entered the hot zone to investigate, its faceplate displays naught but television snow...
+The still-human survivors in the lab fear they may be powerless to stop the eerily controlled chain reaction.
+Just as the ever-expanding particles are about to engulf the lab itself, the head of the research facility in a deux ex machina calculates a formula which reverses the effects of the reaction, incorporates a random element, and neutralizes the subatomic but sentient lifeform that had abruptly gained entry into our world.